NathanRVance/android_7w/README.md

-# android_7w
+# srednow7
-An android implimentation of the board game 7 Wonders
+An android implementation of the board game 7 Wonders